Conditional Motional Squeezing of an Optomechanical Oscillator Approaching the Quantum Regime: Measurement-Based Preparation of a Squeezed Mechanical State

-State estimation is a broadly used technique to extract a physical observable from a noisy measurement.
-It plays a pivotal role in our work.
-Here, we briefly introduce the concepts of state estimation and the conditional state of a mechanical oscillator to lay the foundation for subsequent discussions.
-For any linear continuous measurement of displacement $\hat{q}$, the measurement outcome has the form $\mu\hat{q}+\nu$, with $\mu$ a factor expressing the strength of the measurement and $\nu$ the imprecision noise.
-The measurement outcome can be normalized to displacement units by dividing by $\mu$ as $\hat{y}(t)=\hat{q}(t)+\hat{z}(t)$, where $\hat{z}(t)$ is the normalized measurement imprecision noise.
-The measurement process perturbs the mechanical system, and adds noise to $\hat{q}$, which is referred as quantum back-action.
-A typical source of quantum back-action noise is the random momenta transferred from photons in the measurement apparatus to the mechanical oscillator \cite{Aspelmeyer2014Cavity,rossi2018measurement}.
+State estimation is a widely used technique for extracting physical observables from noisy measurements and constitutes a central element in this work.
+A more detailed introduction can be found in Methods~\ref{app:StateEst}.
+For any linear continuous measurement of displacement $\hat{q}$, the measurement outcome can be normalized to displacement units as $\hat{y}(t)=\hat{q}(t)+\hat{z}(t)$, where $\hat{z}(t)$ is the normalized measurement imprecision noise.
 To extract $\hat{q}(t)$ from a noisy measurement record $\hat{y}(t)$, an estimation filter $H_q(t)$ can be constructed and applied using a priori knowledge of the system, such as system parameters and noise spectra \cite{Kailath1981,Wieczorek2015Optimal,Rossi2019Observing}.
-The estimator of displacement is subsequently given by $\hat{q}_\mathrm{e}(t)=H_q*\hat{y}(t)$, with $*$ denoting convolution.
-Due to contamination of the signal by imprecision noise $\hat{z}$ and back-action noise, the estimator $\hat{q}_\mathrm{e}$ always deviates from the true value $\hat{q}$.
-The error of the estimate can be written as $\delta\hat{q}(t)=\hat{q}(t)-\hat{q}_\mathrm{e}(t)$.
+The displacement estimator is subsequently given by $\hat{q}_\mathrm{e}(t)=H_q*\hat{y}(t)$, with $*$ denoting convolution.
+The error of the estimate is given by $\delta\hat{q}(t)=\hat{q}(t)-\hat{q}_\mathrm{e}(t)$.
 One can similarly define $\hat{p}_\mathrm{e}$ and $\delta\hat{p}$ for momentum $\hat{p}$.
-For a linear system driven by stationary Gaussian noise, it is well known that the Wiener filters minimize the mean square of estimation errors \cite{Kailath1981}.